niranjan-7/todo/README.md

 # Task Application

-Task Application where you can add, edit and delte tasks
+Task Application where you can add, edit and delte tasks and used styled compoents for css.

 https://todo-react-niranjan-7.vercel.app/